rust-lang/book/src/appendix-05-editions.md

 opposite situation, where your project uses Rust 2018 and a dependency uses Rust 2015, works as well.

-To be clear: most features will be available in all editions.
+To be clear: most features will be available on all editions.
 Developers using any Rust edition will continue to see improvements as new stable releases are made.
 However, in some cases, mainly when new keywords are added, some new features might only be available in later editions.
 You will need to switch